0bese/fhir-mcp/README.md

-# Mock FHIR Server
+# Mock Remote FHIR MCP

-This project is a mock FHIR server.
-It is **not intended for public use**.
+This project is a mock remote FHIR mcp.
+It is **not intended for production use**.

 ## Getting Started